rcotter/composed-web-components/README.md

 Smart components contain sensitive logic and so are served from secured routes.

 ## Running
+1. `yarn start` the app and two microservices.
 1. `yarn open` the shell app.
-1. `yarn start` the two microservices.

 ## Playing
 ### Unauthenticate a smart component
-1. Open the shell app and edit the token of a smart component to see what happens when web component cannot be retrieved.
+Open the shell app and edit the token of a smart component to see what happens when web component cannot be retrieved.